Moss

 Bryum Miniatum Moss

-Bryum Miniatum moss is a glossy red-brown colour that is sometimes a rich green colour on the coast.
+Bryum Miniatum Moss, Vancouver Island, BCBryum Miniatum moss is a glossy red-brown colour that is sometimes a rich green colour on the coast.
 This moss can convert sunlight into sugar by photosynthesis using chlorophyll in its cells.
 This moss grows all over Vancouver Island.
 I have seen it at the high tide line and at 1000 meters.
 Sometimes this moss is green.
-This is a fascinating moss as it is such a bright red colour up on the bluffs, I always enjoy seeing it.
+This is a fascinating moss as it is such a bright red colour up on the bluffs.
+I always enjoy seeing it.
 Read More….

-Polytrichum Juniperinum is also known as juniper hair cap moss, it is a medium-sized Polytrichum, that forms over large areas.
+Juniper Hair Cap Moss, Vancouver Island, BCJuniper Hair Cap Moss is a medium-sized Polytrichum that forms over large areas.
 It pushes up erect shoots that are about 3 to 4 cm tall, with leaves that reach about 1 cm long.
 The reddish stems are clothed with evenly spaced, light green leaves with un-toothed edges and a distinctive red tip.
 Read More….

 Red Sphagnum Moss

-Sphagnum Moss plays is a big player in the formation of a peat bog because it produces acidic compounds, which bacteria can not grow on.
-This is important because when bacteria is present, it helps things rot.
+Red Sphagnum Moss, Vancouver Island, BCSphagnum Moss plays a big role in the formation of a peat bog because it produces acidic compounds, which bacteria can not grow on.
+This is important because when bacteria are present, they help things rot.
 Therefore, as the sphagnum grows on the top, the lower layers die, but without bacteria, they don’t rot.
 Read More….

 Sphagnum Moss

-Sphagnum moss grows profusely all over the BC coastal region.
-This moss accumulation has the ability to store up to 25 times its dried weight in water since both living and dead plants can hold large quantities of water inside their cells, the empty cells help retain water in drier conditions.
+Spagnum Moss, Vancouver Island, BCSphagnum moss grows profusely all over the BC coastal region.
+This moss accumulation can store up to 25 times its dried weight in water since both living and dead plants can hold large quantities of water inside their cells; the empty cells help retain water in drier conditions.
 Read More….

 Step Moss

-Step moss commonly known as glittering wood moss, stair-step moss, or mountain fern moss, is a moss with a widespread distribution in Northern Hemisphere boreal forests.
+Step Moss, Vancouver Island, BCStep moss, commonly known as glittering wood moss, stair-step moss, or mountain fern moss, is a moss with a widespread distribution in Northern Hemisphere boreal forests.
 It is commonly found in Europe, Russia, Alaska, and Canada, where it is often the most abundant moss species.
 It also grows in the Arctic tundra, and it can be found growing in all the BC coastal regions.
 Read More….

 Over a very long time, moss can help create new soil by slowly breaking down rock.
 In addition, moss holds water just like a sponge, so it retains moisture that can be used by other plants.
 A bed of moss is a miniature ecosystem within the forest.
 A carpet of moss is a habitat for many other types of plants, as well as insects, amphibians, and even small mammals like mice, shrews, or voles.

-Worldwide there are more than 10,000 species of moss.
-Mosses are the most common plant found in the Arctic and Antarctic regions and live almost everywhere, except in very dry conditions.
-Moss has the ability to absorb vast amounts of water and as such, moss can help prevent flooding and also acts as a filter straining out pollutants and heavy metals.
+Worldwide, there are more than 10,000 species of moss.
+Mosses are the most common plants found in the Arctic and Antarctic regions and live almost everywhere, except in very dry conditions.
+Moss can absorb vast amounts of water, and as such, moss can help prevent flooding and also acts as a filter, straining out pollutants and heavy metals.
 In Medieval Europe, moss served as an antiseptic packing for wounds.
 Many cultures used moss to keep babies’ bottoms dry and comfortable.
-First people boiled moss and used it as a light green dye.
+First, people boiled moss and used it as a light green dye.

 A message from Bud